Irbis3D/MedusaHC/README.md

 https://docs.google.com/spreadsheets/d/1xkOzb10DBJzalW4n1tYroh-m_ZFsTQipC1BpUh5ZMWY/edit?gid=1290815756#gid=1290815756

 For this project you need to buy quite a lot of parts.
 I tried not to use expensive and rare components.
-The list of all required parts can be found in the file MedusaHC_BOM.txt.
+You can find the list at the link above.
 This file will be updated as the project updates.

 You can also find and export the print models yourself from the STEP file (the file was created in Fusion360.
 There were issues when opening it in FreeCAD, possibly due to some format mismatch).